craftingcity/RollHighOrDie/Selections Glossary/Magics/Spell Effects.md

 When you cast a Projectile Spell, you will make a Casting Skill Check to determine the accuracy of the Spell's path to it's target.

 #### Beam
 This Spell creates a line of magic between yourself and a point you choose within range, attempting to pierce and bore through obstacles along it's path.
-Entities with the Beam when you cast it
+Entities with the Beam when you cast it make a relevant Skill Check against the total of

 #### Point Target / Observation
 #### Known Target / Invocation